natethegreat2525/natethegreat2525.github.io/_posts/2018-06-15-getting-started.md

 </html>
 ```

 To view the result, you can just double click on the file to open it in your preferred browser.
 This will work for a while but does not work with modules with certain browsers so it is best to use a simple static server.
-You can use any server you prefer but it is simplest just to install http-server with npm.
+You can use any server you prefer but it is easiest just to install http-server with npm.

 ```
 npm install http-server -g